 For most of the major clubs, tickets rarely go on sale to the general public so your best option to buy Premier League tickets in England is directly from the club.
 Keep an eye out on the club’s website for when different matches’ tickets go on sale.

 2. Buy from a reputable reseller

-Most of the major clubs have a relationship with an authorised ticket reseller or their own ticket exchange that allows season ticket holders to sell tickets for games they can’t attend.
+Most of the major clubs have a relationship with an authorised ticket reseller such as StubHub or their own ticket exchange that allows season ticket holders to sell tickets for games they can’t attend.
 These tickets are usually sold at a premium so this isn’t necessarily a budget-friendly way to buy football tickets.
 However, as these are official relationships, you will have more comfort knowing that the tickets you buy are genuine.

 Go on the official club’s website to see where season ticket holders are authorised to sell tickets.
 I would recommend avoiding buying Premier League tickets from other third party websites as, at best, these tickets are extremely overpriced or, at worst, they are a scam and you’ll never see the tickets!

 3. Buy tickets on match-day

 It is possible to sometimes scalp tickets on match day outside the stadium, particularly for clubs with big stadiums like Arsenal.
 To do this, I suggest arriving at the stadium a few hours before and walking around near the main entrances to see if anybody gets your attention.
 Have a price in mind that you’re willing to pay and be prepared to walk away if the person is overcharging.